Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 "How do you think Alyssa feels?"
 Holly asked.

 "Probably the same but I'm not sure," Shannen answered.
 "She's been very quiet all day.
-She's pretty upset about Stuart's disappearance."
+She's pretty upset about Stuart's disappearance.
+Maybe losing him made her realize that she was ready to make a commitment to him, after all."

 "Alyssa," Derry, one of the production assistants called.
 "Do you have a few minutes-" He stopped when he saw the look on her face.
 "What happened? he asked.